jdcloudcom/en/documentation/Networking/Elastic-IP/Operation-Guide/View-Elastic-IP-Detail/View-Elastic-IP-Detail.md

 # Search Elastic IP Resource

-Viewing the detailed information of Elastic IP resource is available on JD Cloud.
+Viewing the detailed information of Elastic IP resource is available on JD Cloud & AI.

 ## Procedures

-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select Cloud - **Virtual Private Cloud- Elastic IP** at the navigation bar on the left side of the console to enter the Elastic IP List Page.